Sufyaan-Kazi/spring-boot-cities-service/README.md

 # spring-boot-cities-service
 This is a very simple Spring Boot app which presents data from a database in JSON at RESTful endpoints.
 The data is simple informatin concering UK cities - there is an accompanying Microservice in another project (see below) which presents a nice GUI for the data.
+You don't need you own database or web container, Spring Boot will provision them for you (H2 and Tomcat).

 When you first start the app, it loads sample data into the database using Flyway (see below).